medo/Pandas-Farm/README.md

 # Cluster Pandas

-Parallelize your pandas dataframe operation across your cluster.
+An easy tool to parallelize and distribute your pandas dataframe operation across your cluster or your personal machines.

 ## Getting Started